Car Accident Injury FAQ

 Do not accept a settlement for your car accident case until you have finished all medical treatments and have been released by your doctor.
 You may not fully know the extent of your injuries and the treatment required.

 However, it is also important to keep in mind the statute of limitations for your claim.
-A knowledgeable auto accident attorney will be able to determine the statute of limitations period for your claim as well as any other deadlines that may affect your case, as these issues can vary based on the specific circumstances of the case.
+A knowledgeable auto accident attorney will be able to determine the statute of limitations that may apply in your situation.
+Deadlines may vary based on the specific circumstances of the case.

 Is there anything I should NOT do after a vehicle accident?